-In Equatorial Guinea, as provided under the petroleum contract for Block G, we are entitled to lift and sell our share of the Ceiba Field production as are the other Ceiba Field partners.
-We have entered into an agreement with an oil marketing agent to market our share of the Ceiba Field oil, and we approve the terms of each sale proposed by such agent.
+In Equatorial Guinea, as provided under the petroleum contract for Block G, we are entitled to lift and sell our share of the Ceiba Field and Okume Complex production as are the other Block G partners.
+We have entered into an agreement with an oil marketing agent to market our share of the Ceiba Field and Okume Complex oil, and we approve the terms of each sale proposed by such agent.

 In the U.S. Gulf of Mexico, we sell crude oil to purchasers typically through monthly contracts, with the sale taking place at multiple points offshore, depending on the particular property.
-Natural gas is sold to purchasers through monthly contracts, with the sale taking place either offshore or at an onshore gas processing plant after the removal of NGLs.
+Natural gas is sold to purchasers monthly through long-term contracts, with the sale taking place either offshore or at an onshore gas processing plant after the removal of NGLs.
 We actively market our crude oil and natural gas to purchasers, and sales prices for purchased oil and natural gas volumes are negotiated with purchasers and are based on certain published indices.
-Since most of the oil and natural gas contracts are generally month-to-month, there are very few dedications of production to any one purchaser.
+Since most of the oil and natural gas contracts are generally month-to-month and at varying physical locations, there are very few dedications of production to any one purchaser.
 We sell the NGLs entrained in the natural gas that we produce.
 The arrangements to sell these products first requires natural gas to be processed at an onshore gas processing plant.
 Once the liquids are removed and fractionated (separated into the individual hydrocarbon chains for sale), the products are sold by the processing plant.
-The residue gas left over is sold to natural gas purchasers as natural gas sales
+The residue gas left over is sold to natural gas purchasers as natural gas sales (referenced above).

-(referenced above).
 The contracts for NGL sales are with the processing plant.
 The prices received for the NGLs are either tied to indices or are based on what the processing plant can receive from a third-party purchaser.
 The gas processing and subsequent sales of NGLs are subject to contracts with longer terms and dedications of life of lease production from the Company's leases offshore.

 There are a variety of factors which affect the market for oil, including the proximity and capacity of transportation facilities, demand for oil both within the local market and beyond, the marketing of competitive fuels and the effects of government regulations on oil production and sales.
 Our revenue can be materially affected by current economic conditions and the price of oil.
-However, based on the current demand for crude oil and the fact that alternative purchasers are available, we believe that the loss of our marketing agent and/or any of the purchasers identified by our marketing agent would not have a long-term material adverse effect on our financial position or results of operations.
-The continued economic disruption resulting from the COVID-19 pandemic could further materially impact the Company's business in future periods.
+However, based on the current demand for crude oil and the fact that alternative purchasers are available, we believe that the loss of one of our marketing agents and/or any of the purchasers identified by our marketing agent would not have a long-term material adverse effect on our financial position or results of operations.
+The continued economic disruption resulting from the COVID-19 pandemic, Russia's invasion of Ukraine, a potential global recession, and other varying macroeconomic conditions could further materially impact the Company's business in future periods.
 Any potential disruption will depend on the duration and intensity of these events, which are highly uncertain and cannot be predicted at this time.